purreB/purreB/README.md

 ### 🧑‍💻 About Me :
 I am a junior Fullstack developer with a keen interest in security, ethical hacking and CTFs.
-- 💪 In my previous internship i took the role of a fullstack intern at a startup where i setup most of our MongoDB, Express, NodeJs backend.
+- 💪 During my first internship i took the role of a fullstack intern at a startup where i setup most of our MongoDB, Express, NodeJs backend.
 I also work in our Next.Js Frontend.

-- In my current internship at FrontEdge IT.
-I am building a fullstack application that consists of React, TypeScript, Python, Node.Js and MongoDB (mongoose).
-I am more focused on the python part where we enter a mail box, reads emails and extracts relevant information, as well as download attatchments (such as excel files) extract data and push to node -> DB.
+- In my most recent internship at FrontEdge IT.
+I was building a fullstack application that consists of React, TypeScript, Python, Node.Js and MongoDB (mongoose).
+I got to focus more on the python part where we enter a mail box, reads emails and extracts relevant information, as well as download attatchments (such as excel files) extract data and push to node -> DB.

 - 🖥️⌨️	I also have a keen interest in security and enjoy doing CTFs and learn about ethical hacking.
 If you want to learn more about that i recommend clicking my blog link where i do walkthroughs.